J33R4FF3/J33R4FF3.github.io/_posts/2021-02-02-Creating-TCP-Bind-Shell-with-C.md

 <h3>Stage 7 - Spawn the shell, if password is correct</h3>

-So, if we have provided the correct password our program/shell will continue and actually spawn our shell, using the [execve](https://man7.org/linux/man-pages/man2/execve.2.html) syscall, as specified in the variables section.
+So, if we have provided the correct password, our program/shell will continue and actually spawn our shell using the [execve](https://man7.org/linux/man-pages/man2/execve.2.html) syscall with the arguments that were configured in the variables section.

 The execve syscall executes a program using: